Facebook Twitter

 Preparing Atlantic Lobster Tails

-Posted on May 20, 2021 by Efrain Fernandez
+Posted on November 20, 2021 by Efrain Fernandez

 When you cook frozen lobster tails, it's ideal to thaw them first.
 You may either thaw them in a microwave or in the fridge.
 If you thaw them in the fridge, it is going to take anywhere from eight to twelve hours to allow them to completely thaw exactly the same as with beef, should you choose to thaw them in the microwave, then you'll have to cook them immediately after thawing.
 Thawing the lobster tails before cooking will make them more tender than if you were to cook them frozen.